Academics

 Welcome to Science in the Sixth Grade!
 There are so many wonderful and exciting things going on this year.
 We start off in the summer with reading There’s an Owl in the Shower by Jean Craighead George.
 This story leads us into our study of Earth Systems and owl pellet dissection.
 We discover how cool science really can be.

-The highlight of this year is our weeklong excursion to Nature’s Classroom in Wakefield, RI.
+The highlight of this year is our weeklong excursion to Nature’s Classroom.
 We quickly come to realize that learning does not just happen in the four walls of a classroom or during the normal hours of a school day but that it happens everywhere and at any time.
 Students come back with a new sense of self, of others and some really cool stories about their adventures.
 Nature’s Classroom helps students discover their potential, bond with their classmates and have the experience of a lifetime!

 Science is an area where we play and discover, an area where being wrong can lead to new discoveries, and an area where questions begin the scientific process.
-STEM/STEAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.
+STREAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.

 Every other year we have a science fair where students may work by themselves or with a partner for several months on a project of their choosing.
 The project is based on the scientific method.
 The fair gives students an opportunity to work in an area of interest, work on a long term project and share their results with judges in order to gain public speaking skills and self-confidence.